GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Telomere_analysis/Single_cell_analysis/README.md

 ├── covariates.approach_I.tab

 #### Cell-type-specific seurat object
-A subset of the whole sc-RNAseq dataset which corresponds to a seurat object for a specific cell type.
+A subset of the whole sc-RNAseq dataset which corresponds to a **seurat object** for a **specific cell type**.
 It should be located in a directory for each of the cell type classification levels (e.g., approach_I and approach_II directories).

 *Of note*:
 * It must be a seurat object saved in .rds format, and named as ${cell_type}.rds (e.g., approach_I > CD8T_memory.rds, and approach_II > CD8Tcells.rds).